 Planning for bike and pedestrian use is an integral part of CAMPO’s transportation planning activities.
 CAMPO area jurisdictions place a high priority on bike and pedestrian access and the ability of residents to safety and effectively use active transportation.
 The CAMPO area is also a popular destination for recreational bicyclists who enjoy riding in the scenic Willamette Valley.

 CAMPO works with its local jurisdictions to help plan for appropriate and adequate bike/ped facilities.
-In recent years, CAMPO has completed a Bicyclist Safety Education program and will soon be embarking on a Transportation Safety Plan addressing all modes throughout the CAMPO planning area.
+In recent years, CAMPO has completed a Bicyclist Safety Education program and is currently helping support the planning of a new bikeshare system in Corvallis.

 Did you know?